WHAT IS SCAR REMOVAL?

 Scar revision usually consists of surgical treatments such as excision of a scar, skin grafting, flap reconstructive surgery or laser scar resurfacing.
 There are also special techniques used to address acne scarring such as subcision and punch elevation.

 For many patients, having their scars less visible is the highlight of the treatment.
-It can promote self-confidence and where scars are restricting physical movement or causing pain, scar removal can help reduce discomfort.
+Where scars are restricting physical movement or causing pain, scar removal can help reduce discomfort.

 One of the most significant benefits of scar removal treatments is that they are non-invasive in nature.